-One of the perks of a new build home is that everything has been newly constructed and is free from the wear and tear of daily life that comes with a pre-owned home.
-However, you shouldn’t assume that simply because a property is new that it is well built and structurally sound.
+One of the perks of a new build home is that everything has been newly constructed and is free from the wear and tear of a pre-owned home.
+However, you shouldn’t assume this and we recommend you do your own snagging list before moving in.

 What is a snagging list?

-A snagging list helps to identify any problems with a new build home before you move in.
+A snagging list helps you spot any problems with a new build home before you move in.

-It is drawn up after a snagging survey, in which the build quality of the property is assessed.
-A snagging list can reveal anything from paintwork defects and small, unfinished jobs to structural problems and breaches of building regulations.
+It can reveal anything from small, unfinished jobs, to structural problems and breaches of building regulations.

-The snagging list will help you to negotiate with the housing developer, requesting that they either complete any necessary work before completion of the sale, or reduce the asking price accordingly.
+The snagging list will help you negotiate with the housing developer.
+You can ask that they either finish any necessary work before completion of the sale, or reduce the asking price accordingly.

 When should I get a snagging survey?

-Some developers don’t allow snagging inspections before completion, in which case, you should get the survey done as soon as possible after this, and no later than two years after you move in.
+Some developers don’t allow snagging inspections before completion.
+In which case, you should get it done as soon as possible after this, and no later than two years after you move in.

 What does a snagging list include?

-The report should cover the interior and exterior of the building, as well as any garden, driveway or garage included as part of the property.
+The report should cover the interior and exterior of the house, as well as any garden, driveway or garage included as part of the property.

-The surveyor will assess elements that commonly cause problems or may be overlooked.
+The surveyor will assess things that commonly cause problems, or may be overlooked.
 This might include:

 ● Damage to external brickwork